ClintonCode20/devocate/README.md

-# devocate
+# Devocate
-This is a simple API that display developers advocates and their companies
+Devocate is a simple API that list out developers advocates around the world and the companies they work for